What makes a language easy to deep-learn? Deep neural networks and humans similarly benefit from compositional structure: Discussion

+An interesting direction for future research is to investigate potential differences in the amount of training that a neural network needs compared to humans.
+Through anchoring our experiments in human data, we were able to directly identify the point during training at which recurrent neural networks equalize with human participants.
+However, the location of this point depends on various factors such as the amount of data, the number of parameters that are optimized, and the number of optimization steps -- which makes it challenging to predict this point in advance.
+While we have identified this point through analyzing the learning trajectory, our analysis does not depend on it, as all measures including the similarity between humans and machines are calculated based on productions taken at the end of training.

+Furthermore, we have chosen to work with an input representation that we deemed easiest to process for each type of learning system.
+Since the particular way in which agents represent the visual world was not the object of the current study, our rationale here was to provide each learning system with a representation that is easiest or most natural to process.
+Human participants would have likely had a harder time finding patterns in attribute-value vectors, consisting of 6 numbers, than in short video clips with moving objects.
+In contrast, operating on raw pixels is expected to introduce more difficulty for machine learning models in terms of disentangling representations~\cite{DBLP:conf/iclr/LazaridouHTC18}.
+Future work could examine whether neural nets segment visual stimuli in a similar way as humans in grounded language learning.

-Our findings shed light on the relationship between language and language-learning systems, showing that linguistic structure is crucial for language learnability and systematic generalization.
-More structured languages are easier to learn, regardless of the learning system: a human participant, a small recurrent neural network model, or a large language model.
-Thus, generalization capabilities are heavily influenced by language structure, with both biological and artificial learning systems benefiting from more structured input by facilitating more systematic and transparent generalizations.
+In conclusion, our findings shed light on the relationship between language and language-learning systems, showing that linguistic structure is crucial for language learnability and systematic generalization in neural networks.
+Our results suggest that more structured languages are easier to learn, regardless of the learning system: a human, a recurrent neural network, or a large language model.
+Thus, generalization capabilities are heavily influenced by compositional structure, with both biological and artificial learning systems benefitting from more structured input by facilitating more systematic and transparent generalizations.
+In future work, we will analyze how this learnability bias for more structure affects neural networks engaged in collaborative communication games, and test how this kind of systematic structure arises in the first place in emergent communication simulations.
+Moreover, our findings give a clear prediction that children would benefit from more structure in the linguistic input, which we will test by conducting a learnability study with children.